-Such a registration statement may not be filed and an exemption from the registration requirements of the Securities Act may not be available.
-If owners of ADSs are unable to exercise preemptive rights because a registration statement has not been filed, the Depositary will attempt to sell such owners' preemptive rights and distribute the net proceeds of the sale

-(net of the depositary's fees and expenses) to the owners of the ADSs, provided that a secondary market for such rights exists and a premium can be recognized over the cost of any such sale.
+On October 13, 2005, we filed a registration statement on Form F-1 under the Securities Act relating to the preemptive rights offerings we are conducting in connection with this offering.
+However, we may not file registration statements under the Securities Act with respect to future preemptive rights offerings and an exemption from the registration requirements of the Securities Act may not be available.
+If owners of ADSs are unable to exercise preemptive rights because a registration statement has not been filed, the Depositary will attempt to sell such owners' preemptive rights and distribute the net proceeds of the sale (net of the depositary's fees and expenses) to the owners of the ADSs, provided that a secondary market for such rights exists and a premium can be recognized over the cost of any such sale.
 It is possible that a secondary market in preemptive rights may not develop in connection with any future issuance of shares or, if such a market does develop, a premium may not be able to be realized on their sale.